image-rs/image-dds/README.md

 Most formats support encoding.
 Notable exceptions are the ASTC formats ([#23](https://github.com/RunDevelopment/dds/issues/23)), BC7 ([#20](https://github.com/RunDevelopment/dds/issues/20)), and BC6 (currently not planned).

+For a full list of all support formats and their capabilities, see [this document](./supported-formats.md).

 ## License

 Licensed under either of